 - Exposure therapy

-Community service activities: All Youth Care students, including those who are receiving treatment for heroin abuse and addiction, participate in community service activities at least twice each month.
+Community service activities: Adolescents or teens at our rehab center, including those who are receiving treatment for heroin abuse and addiction, participate in community service activities at least twice each month.
 These activities help students to develop greater empathy and a broader understanding of others, both of which can be beneficial to their recovery and their continued healthy development.
 The following are among the types of community service activities that may be featured during a student’s time at Youth Care:

 - Visiting the elderly